Rishabhdhiman09/Digit-Recognizer/README.md

 # Digit-Recognizer

 It is a very basic project on Digit Recognition using Decision Tree Classifier.

-70-30 Split of data from training and validation
+70-30 Split of data for training and validation